 Identification of pathways modulating sleep duration, from genomics to transcriptomics

 Students learn a set of core concepts and then attend a series of practicals in which they are welcome to test sleep-wake questionnaires, actigraphs, a polysomnography machine, temperature sensors and other relevant tools.
-The course started in academic year 2015-2016 and was opened by Professor Debra Skene (UK), current President of European Biological Rhythms Society.
+The course started in academic year 2015-2016 and was opened by Professor Debra Skene (UK), past President of European Biological Rhythms Society.

-NEUROBIOLOGY study module for the Masters in Molecular Biology.
+NEUROBIOLOGY for the Master's in Molecular Biology.